About

 Penn Center for Undergraduate Research & Fellowships (September 2022 - Current)

-Robotics Education for Underrepresented Students
+Robotics Education Outreach for K-12 Students

 Penn Engineering (September 2023 - Current)